reallygooday/BertelsmannScholarship/README.md

 ______
 ______

-      - I'm extremely lucky and honored to have received an acceptance into the Udacity Technology Scholarship powered by Bertelsmann.
-I'm very thankful for the opportunity I have been given.
-______
-______

-      Bertelsmann is the German media and services multinational corporation.
-Worldwide the company has almost 350 locations.
-It was founded as a publishing house by Carl Bertelsmann in 1835._
-______

-_More than 45,000 people from all over the world applied for the Scholarship.
-15,000 recipients are participating in the First Phase.
-Top passionate, motivated and resilient scholars from the initial Challenge will earn one of 1,600 full scholarships to the Nanodegree program.
-The announcement of round two scholarship recipients will be on March 18, 2020._

 _My name is Angela, and I am a novice in Cloud Computing.
 I have been selected for the first round of the Udacity technology scholarship program powered by Bertelsmann.
 The first round gives a chance to qualify for a full 6-month Scholarship.
 In the First Phase I work to complete Udacity Foundational course in the field of Cloud.
 I don't have access to LINUX distribution, but I use the default command line, bash version 3.2.57(1)-release in OS X on Apple system, MacBook Pro with macOS Catalina Version 10.15.1._